department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 decision notice: Do not refer to as "decision letter."
 The Veteran undergoes a VA claim exam (referred to as a C&P exam by Veterans), and then after VA reviews the evidence, we send a "decision notice" that includes the disability rating.

 disability rating: Define as "a rating that measures how severe a disability is" or similar language.
-  __- Like this:__ We may use a rating that measures how bad your disability is.
+- **Like this:** We may use a rating that measures how bad your disability is.
 This rating helps us decide your level of benefits.

-  __- Like this:__ We assign you a disability rating based on the severity of your disability.
+- **Like this:** We assign you a disability rating based on the severity of your disability.

 disease: Use "illness" unless it's part of a proper name of a specific disease.